 - Draw to the left, make loop up and down to the right.

-- Cross over the center, and go down over the other lines.
+- Cross over the center, and draw down over the other lines.

-- Continue line up, wiggle left and right, head to the eye.
+- Continue the line up, dip to the right, and head towards the eye.

-- Make loop for left eye and end where the line began.
+- Make loop for left eye and connect where the line began.

 - Draw 4 overlapping “L” shapes for arms and legs.